highcharts/node-export-server/README.md

   * `--host`: The hostname to run the server on.
   * `--port`: The port to listen for incoming requests on.
   * `--sslPath`: The path to the SSL key/certificate.
 Indirectly enables SSL support.
+  * `--sslPort`: Port on which to run the HTTPS server
+  * `--sslOnly`: Set to true to only serve over HTTPS
   * `--rateLimit`: Argument is the max requests allowed in one minute.
 Disabled by default.

 *`-` and `--` can be used interchangeably when using the CLI.*